plumatic/plumbing/README.md

    @(::profile-data (profiled-stats {:xs (range 10000)})))
 ```

 … and so on.
-For more examples and details about Graph, check out the [graph examples test](https://github.com/Prismatic/plumbing/blob/master/test/plumbing/graph_examples_test.clj).
-Also, stay tuned for a ClojureScript version of Graph, coming soon.
+For more examples and details about Graph, check out the [graph examples test](https://github.com/Prismatic/plumbing/blob/master/test/plumbing/graph_examples_test.cljx).

 <a name="fnk"/>
 ## Bring on (de)fnk